 Maybe the problem isn’t getting paid but how much you get paid or how many customers you have.
 A review and upgrade of your pricing policy and marketing efforts can help increase cash flow and market share.

 9. Review pricing practices

 If you’re getting paid on time, or if your business cash flow doesn’t depend on invoicing, then stagnant or decreasing revenue may be due to outdated or inefficient pricing.
 Are your prices so high that you are losing business to similarly structured competitors?
 Or, conversely, have you been undercharging and dipping into your contribution margins?

-There a number of reasons that your pricing may be inefficient, but before you jump into a pricing overhaul, take the time to review all factors and how they’ve changed over the last month, quarter, or year.
-As part of your evaluation it’s essential that to account for manpower and wages; equipment, vendor, and supplier fees; and competitor prices.
+There are a number of reasons that your pricing may be inefficient, but before you jump into a pricing overhaul, take the time to review all factors and how they’ve changed over the last month, quarter, or year.
+As part of your evaluation it’s essential to account for manpower and wages; equipment, vendor, and supplier fees; and competitor prices.

 10. Evaluate existing marketing efforts

-Are you relying heavily on email marketing but not really seeing the fruit of your efforts?
+Are you relying heavily on email marketing but not really seeing the fruit / profit of your efforts?
 Have you left your social media account get a bit dusty?
 Do promotions and sales that once sent your bottom line rocketing into the green now barely cause a blip?

 Sometimes marketing efforts can become stale and predictable, leaving your customers feeling lackluster about purchasing.
 As you enter the new year, take inventory of your existing marketing efforts and determine where you may be able to make changes to amp up your existing and engage new customers.

 11. Identify & target new markets

 In some cases, this may be as simple as some thoughtful and creative brainstorming that results in new ways you can market your product or service to other consumers based on their needs (e.g., problem/solution marketing).
 In others, you may need to do some significant consumer research and examine the efforts of your competitors or potential competitors.